strinsberg/lt64/README.md

 ## Word Size

 This is a 16 bit VM.
 This means it has a 16 bit word size.
 Instructions are encoded as 16 bits even though they only need 8 or less.
-In some cases operations will use the second byte to add additional information.
-For example, the shift operations can have the shift amount stored on the stack or in their second byte.
 This means some space is wasted in the program.
-It may be possible to pack two operations into a word when neither needs the second byte.
-However, in order to keep things simple this has not been implemented.
-If the VM was intended for real world use it might be necessary, but currently the size of the program in memory is not an issue.
+In the future non-push operations will pack two operations into a word.
+However, in order to keep things simple this has not been implemented yet.
+If the VM was intended for real world use it would probably be necessary, but currently the size of the program in memory is not an issue.

 Another issue with 16 bit words is that 32 bit integers require 2 words to store.
 The VM has many operations on double words for integers and fixed point decimals.
 This works well, but requires extra work to shift bytes around to get double words into and out of memory.
 There is no support for 64 bit numbers or standard floating point numbers.
 So this is not a VM that will have high performance for large number calculations, but of course that is not really its purpose.